daphnehenrio/pong-game/README.md

 - When game is started press space to toogle paused game
 - Players
   - Player one : play with arrow up and down
-  - Player two : play with a and o (azerty keybord layout)
+  - Player two : play with
+    - AZERTY : a and o
+    - QWERTY : w and s
+    - BÉPOÈ : é and u
-  - Go to src/constants/gameKeys.js to change the key codes or enable/display specific keybord disposition (bépoé / qwerty)
+  - Go to src/constants/gameKeys.js to change the key codes

 ### Variables